umcu/clinlp/README.md

 ### Qualifier detection

 After finding entities, it's often useful to qualify these entities, e.g.: are they present or absent, historical or current? `clinlp` currently implements two options: the rule-based Context Algorithm, and a transformer-based negation detector.
 In both cases, the result can be found in the `entity._.qualifiers`, `entity._.qualifiers_dict` and `entity._.qualifiers_str` attributes (including all defaults, e.g. `Present` for `Presence`).
+Some clarifications on the framework we use for qualifiers is available under [docs/qualifiers.docx](docs/qualifiers.docx) (will be incorporated in an improved documentation page soon).

 #### Context Algorithm